Installation and upgrades

 Important

-Snapshots are not supported by the CloudNativePG and not intended for production usage.
+Snapshots are not supported by the CloudNativePG Community, and are not intended for use in production.

 Using the Helm Chart